Salma Hassaballa has produced two documentaries and written books in multiple genres. She is a member of the Egyptian Writers Union.

 Joseph Goebbels, the infamous German politician and minister of propaganda in Nazi Germany, has a quote that reads: “Think of the press as a great keyboard on which the government can play.”
 That is how governments use media to move people!
 In our region (the Middle East), for example, you can see the media’s influence in shattering relationships between people that belong to one nation.
 A dictator’s main slogan: “Divide to conquer!”

 Call for Action

-It is a noble quest to find means and ways to stop the media from being a deadly weapon, either by making people fully aware of the negative impact of a biased media, helping in freeing the mainstream media from following certain agendas, sharing in growing dissenting media that speaks honestly or just be the voice of the voiceless.
+It is a noble quest to find means and ways to stop the media from being a deadly weapon, either by making people fully aware of the negative impact of a biased media, helping in freeing the mainstream media from following certain agendas, sharing in growing dissenting media that speaks honestly, or by just being the voice of the voiceless.

-Noam Chomsky and Andre VItchek, On Western terrorism from Hiroshima to drone warefare, PlutoPress, 2013, p.34
+- Noam Chomsky and Andre VItchek, On Western Terrorism: From Hiroshima to Drone Warfare, PlutoPress, 2013, p.34